Skip to main content

 Hallucination

 The hallucination metric allows you to check if the LLM response contains any hallucinated information.
-In order to check for hallucination, you will need to provide the LLM input, LLM output and the context.
+In order to check for hallucination, you will need to provide the LLM input, LLM output.
+If the context is provided, this will also be used to check for hallucinations.

 How to use the Hallucination metric